 What Is a Liberal Arts College (LAC)?

-Think of an LAC as a “college of arts and sciences” at a university that is removed from a broader institution and created as a stand-alone school.
-It has exactly the same sort of undergraduate curriculum that exists at a university, but the LAC is completely separated from graduate programs.
+Think of an LAC as a “college of arts and sciences” at a university that is removed from a broader institution.
+And then created as a stand-alone school.
+It has exactly the same sort of undergraduate curriculum that exists at a university.
+But the LAC is completely separated from graduate programs.

 An LAC offers only undergraduate degrees.
 Most offer the BA, but some might offer other degrees, including a BS, BM, or even a BBA.